anfoss/PCprophet/PCprophet_instructions.md

 ## Input file

-Input file need to be a wide format matrix with two essential columns:
+The input file needs to be a wide format matrix with two essential columns:

 __GN__ : Gene name, needs to be the first column __ID__ : Uniprot identifier, needs to be the second column